What it's like being the only Black person in the village

 Black people’s lives in every environment have been a blind point for politicians all around the world

 Helen Grant MP

 It comes down to the simple fact that to be themselves, it’s essential that Black kids are able to see themselves, whether that is through peers, on TV, in books – but especially in the classroom, where children are first socialised and conditioned to supposedly prepare them for the outside world.
 I left school for university without ever having read a book by a Black author that was on the curriculum.
-This September, a Teach First analysis found that, AQA, the UK’s largest exam board, was found to have no Black authors in its set texts for GCSE English.
+This September, a Teach First analysis found a lack of Black authors in the set texts offered for GCSE English by AQA, the UK’s largest exam board.

 This is the exam board I took my English Literature GCSEs under, and almost ten years later, I feel it’s inexcusable to see that nothing has changed.
 In response to the findings, one head teacher in North London said: “My catchphrase is you ‘cannot be what you cannot see,’ and that whole heartedly applies throughout all education – from what you’re learning to who is teaching you.”
 And, for kids like me who grow up in rural areas where their classrooms are just as white as the curriculum they are learning from, that issue of visibility becomes all the more critical.

 Even if steps are made to make the curriculum more diverse, many teachers, who as a workforce are 85.9% white, lack the resources, training and support to be able to implement these changes.
 After my younger brother was racially bullied at primary school, and becoming increasingly frustrated with the school’s lacklustre response, my Dad and I went into the classroom and gave a workshop on the meanings of diversity, prejudice and racism.

 All of the kids in that room bar my brother were white, but they still walked away with a better understanding of what all those words meant and how it applied to their lives.

 Black people are born political, you can’t opt out of politics anyway.
 You walk around with a political stamp on your head, which is your colour